Global Corporate Company

 - Broad office network in Asia and access to information on local companies and regulations

+Meanwhile, in order to secure the liquidity in non–yen currencies, the Company has made efforts to attract more non–yen currency–denominated deposits.
 Moreover, the Company is actively pursuing operational excellence to improve its business processes.

-- Net Business Profits for Fiscal 2018 (Plan)
+- Net Business Profit for Fiscal 2018 (Plan)

-- *Before head office expense deduction
+- *Before Head Office expense deduction

 - Overseas Non–interest Income*

-- Non–yen Currency–denominated Deposits*
+- Non–yen Deposits*

 - *Major overseas subsidiaries including MHBK, Global Corporate Company management accounting basis, customer deposits in non–yen currencies, planned amount versus FY2015 estimate